rafaeldevvv/Matrix-Rain-Code/README.md

 ### Rendering

 This function will render characters and columns until the whole screen is filled with them.
 This part is totally dependent on the CSS.
 The min-content and max-content values was extremely useful here both in the columns and in the wrapper.
-And also you might be thinking that I could create all the DOM nodes and then append them body, but this function also needs the nodes to be appended to their parents while they are being created.
+And also you might be thinking that I could create all the DOM nodes and then append them to the body, but this function also needs the nodes to be appended to their parents while they are being created.
 This is because we verify that the width of the wrapper and the height of each column are smaller than the width and height of the document, respectively.

 We don't need to worry about giving a random speed to each column.
 They can have the same speed because columns with different font sizes will have different speeds.